sfilatov/sfilatov.github.io/about.md

 permalink: /about/
 ---

 Hi.
-I'm **Stepan Filatov**.
-This is my blog about software development.
+My name is **Stepan Filatov**.
+It's my blog about software engineering.

-I have a lot of experience with different software stacks and I want to share my knowledge on some topics.
+I had experience with some software stacks and I want to share knowledge and experience with community.

-If you want to ask questions or hire throw email to  [me](mailto:filatov.st@gmail.com).
+If you have questions mail [me](mailto:filatov.st@gmail.com).